 05 of 07

 The only old-school, big beer garden left in New York City, Bohemian Hall is wonderful.
-Turn off crazy urban 31st Street -- the subway overhead -- and escape into this huge beer garden with its shady trees, picnic tables, pitchers of icy beer and platters of hearty Czech food and barbecue.
-It's a must on summer weekends that include stein-thumping live folk music on many afternoons.
-Bohemian Beer Garden is a true urban oasis for families, visitors and a cast of neighborhood regulars.
+Turn off crazy urban 31st Street—the subway runs directly overhead—and escape into this huge beer garden with its shady trees, picnic tables, pitchers of icy beer, and platters of hearty Czech food and barbecue.
+It's a must on summer weekends, when activities include stein-thumping live folk music on many afternoons.
+Bohemian Beer Garden is a true urban oasis for families, visitors, and a cast of neighborhood regulars.

 06 of 07

 The arts are picking up steam in Astoria.
 Local culture is led by the innovative Museum of the Moving Image.
-It is one of the finest museums in New York City for kids and adults and definitely for movie aficionados.
+It is one of the finest museums in New York City for kids and adults—and especially for movie aficionados.

 07 of 07